-The bill also creates a real-time water quality monitoring program, subject to appropriation, within the DEP
+The bill also creates a real-time water quality monitoring program, subject to appropriation, within the DEP.

-The effective date of the bill is July 1,2021.
+The effective date of the bill is July 1, 2021.

-Most Recent Action: On Committee agenda - Appropriations, 02/05/20, 1:00 pm
+Most Recent Action: Meeting Cancelled - Appropriations, 02/06/20, 9:00 am; Temporarily Postponed by Appropriations

-Attached documents: PCS for CS/SB 712 + staff analysis
+Attached documents: PCS for CS/SB 712 + amendment to the amendment + staff analysis